 - K-12 students who attend a private or religious school and also receive special education services from the DOE, typically through an Individualized Education Services Program (IESP), who need a device for such services

 - Preschool students who receive special education services from the DOE, including students in NY State-Approved 4410 providers and students receiving related services or Special Education Itinerant Teacher (SEIT) services.

 All requests will be shared with the student's school to determine if the school can fulfill the request.
 Requests that cannot be fulfilled by schools will be referred to the DOE for support.
-Please note that families should work with their schools first to secure a device that meets their needs, and schools will be asked to attest to the availability of devices before the DOE fulfills requests.
-Requests that are referred back to the DOE will be fulfilled giving first priority to students living in shelter and students who do not have access to internet at home.
+Families should work with their schools first to secure a device that meets their needs, and schools will be asked to identify outstanding device needs to the DOE central device team.

 Getting Started with Your iPad